Donald P. Bellisario College of Communications

+The school was renamed in 2017 after television producer Donald P. Bellisario following his $30 million donation.

 History

-The college dates to 1911, when the first journalism course was offered at Penn State.
-Though the Department of Journalism was first founded in 1930 under the School of Liberal Arts, initial course offerings eventually led to the establishment of the School of Journalism in 1955.
-This new school brought together the advertising program, which dates back to 1936, and the journalism program to form what became the School of Communications in 1985.
+Penn State offered its first journalism course in 1911.
+In 1929, the Department of Journalism was established within the School of Liberal Arts.
+These early course offerings eventually led to the creation of the School of Journalism in 1955.
+The advertising programs was first offered in 1936.
+In 1985, the journalism and advertising programs were combined to form the School of Communications.

 Joining the advertising/public relations and journalism programs to form a more comprehensive communications school were programs in film-video, media studies and telecommunications.
 The film-video program, originating in the College of Arts and Architecture, and the media studies program, previously a communications studies major housed in the College of Liberal Arts, were both introduced at Penn State in the 1960s.
 The telecommunications major was born in the College of Liberal Arts, dating back to the mid-1970s.

-After its establishment in 1985, the School of Communications was upgraded to the College of Communications in 1995, followed by the departmentalization of the college in 2000.
-On April 21, 2017, the college was renamed the Donald P. Bellisario College of Communications, after the acclaimed writer, producer, director and alumnus Donald P. Bellisario committed $30 million to support students and faculty in the college and to establish the Donald P. Bellisario Media Center, which opened in 2021.
+After its establishment in 1985, the School of Communications was renamed the College of Communications in 1995, followed by the departmentalization of the college in 2000.
+On April 21, 2017, the college was renamed the Donald P. Bellisario College of Communications, after the alumnus Donald P. Bellisario gifted $30 million to support students and faculty in the college, and to establish the Donald P. Bellisario Media Center, which opened in 2021.
 The college is the largest accredited mass communications program in the United States.